 “This post may contain affiliate links.
 Please read my disclosure for more info.

 Here’s my review of Digit, but briefly, all it does is to create an FDIC insured savings account for you that’s connected to your checking account.
-And every few days, it will move a small amount over to your savings.
+Then every few days, Digit will move a small amount over to your savings.
 It’ll never overdraw your account, because it learns your spending patterns.

-The advantage it gives, is that it takes saving off your to-do list and automates it.
+The key is that it takes saving off your to-do list and automates it.
 But it does it in a way that you barely notice the transfers.
-I was able to save about $1100 unbelievably fast, so keep Digit in mind as one of your options.
+I was able to save $1000 unbelievably fast, so keep Digit in mind as one of your options.

-Let’s look at some other ways to save money for Christmas.
-Things other than getting a raise, or working overtime, or even getting a second job.
+There are plenty of other ways to save money for Christmas… other than getting a raise, working overtime, or even getting a second job.

 Find Value That’s Already Around You - and Monetize it

-If you’ve been living in the same place for a number of years, or if you have kids, there are probably things around your home that together, are worth hundreds of dollars right now.
+If you’ve been living in the same place for several years, or if you have kids, there are probably things around your home that together, are worth hundreds of dollars right now.

 Think of a young couple trying to afford athletic equipment for their kids: